 Ready.
 Let's go.

 1. First, cut out your paper pattern pieces (A, B, and C)and tape together.
-Pin and cut or trace and cut the tie pattern from the interfacing.

-3. From your main fabric, cut a 2 1/2 inch by 17 inch rectangle for the neck band.
+3. From your main fabric, cut a 2 1/2 inch by 20 inch rectangle for the neck band.
 (We'll use this later)

 5. Flip tie so that the right side of the fabric is facing out.
 Make sure the two end points are nice and pointy!
 Iron.